Luís de Meneses, 3rd Count of Ericeira: Biography

 He was commander of São Cipriano de Angueira (St Cyprian), São Martinho de Frazão (St Martin) and São Bartolomeu da Covilhã (St Bartholomew) he was also commander the Order of Christ.

 He was eight years old when the Portuguese Restoration War started in 1640, he served under the eldest son of King John IV, Theodosius of Braganza who was later Prince of Brazil; during the war, he was artillery general and later a member of the Council of State.
 He took part in the Battle of São Miguel in 1658, Battle of the Lines of Elvas in 1659, Battle of Ameixial in 1663 and Battle of Montes Claros in 1665.
 After the end as a reward for defeating Spanish troops at the countryside of rio Degebe, he received the Lordship of the town of Ansião.
 After the end of the war, he became Governor-at-Arms of the Province of Trás-os-Montes in 1673.
 Later he wrote a couple of works related to the war.

 Later he was a supporter of the Duke of Beja and the crisis of the aristocracy which led to the abdication of Afonso VI of Portugal on 1667.
 In 1675, he returned to Lisbon where he was chosen for deputy of the Board of the Three States.

 He served as finance minister to the king, Dom Pedro II.
 His economic policies were noted as being highly mercantilist.

-He appeared to suffer from depression, described at the time as "bouts of melancholy"; in 1690 he committed suicide at the palace in Lisbon.
+He appeared to have depression, described at the time as "bouts of melancholy"; in 1690 he committed suicide at the palace in Lisbon.
 He was succeeded by Francisco Xavier Menezes as the Count of Ericeira.